EleonoraBorzi/repo-activity-report-action/README.md

 - Average time until pull request is commented on by collaborator
 - Average time opened for pull requests without collaborator comments
 - Lizard output (ex.
 NLOC, CCN, token, PARAM, length, etc)

+API call limit: This action will only work for repos that does not have a huge number of PR/Issues and comments, since the maximum amount of API request is 1000 requests per hour.